census-instrumentation/opencensus-node/RELEASING.md

 ## Use Lerna to prepare each package for release

-Use below commands to initialize all package directories.
+Use below command to initialize all package directories.

 ```
 npm install

-lerna bootstrap
 ```

 Also, use `lerna publish --skip-npm --skip-git` to bump version numbers.